 You can inhale one strain, ingest a second one, or contract two strains at the same time.
 Infection of one EV strain does not provide immunity to others.

-The complexity and the magnitude of more than 70 strains of Enteroviruses are overwhelming, and can discourage many doctors.
-It can ultimately lead to mistreatment within the medical community because it's easier to provide a "psychological" explanation, rather than visit the microbiology department.
+The complexity and the magnitude of more than 70 strains of EV can be overwhelming, and discouraging for many doctors.
+It ultimately leads to mistreatment because it's easier to provide a "psychological" explanation, rather than sending blood to the microbiology department.
 To read about the leading EV experts, click here.